lalomorales22/penguins/docs/start/wizard.md

 The onboarding wizard is the **recommended** way to set up Penguins on macOS, Linux, or Windows (via WSL2; strongly recommended).
-It configures a local Gateway or a remote Gateway connection, plus channels, skills, and workspace defaults in one guided flow.
+It configures a local Gateway or a remote Gateway connection, plus workspace defaults, auth, and browser access in one guided flow.

 ```bash
 penguins onboard